 On the contrary, they will flourish if they are provided with access to a high-quality environment that features consistent, safe, and supportive practises that are tailored to fit the requirements of each individual child.

 Research has continued to prove the unmistakable relationship between quality and child development.
 Because of this, selecting a childcare programme that is of high quality is one of the best investments you can make in your kid's development and is one of the best choices you can make for your child.

 The best age for kids to start daycare?

-Many toddlers get overwhelmed and frightened easily in groups, which is why they lash out aggressively or get shyer.
-Sometimes the child holds it together in the group setting, but as soon as the parent appears to pick him up, he bursts into tears.
-That means it was hard for him to be in school during that time, and while he seemed fine to the teachers (in other words, it did not create problems), he had a soaring heart rate and high levels of cortisol and other stress hormones, if we had measured them.
-Now that the parent has returned, he is safe to cry and discharge all that stress.
-So if your child shows this behaviour, you may want to avoid having him in a group without you there until he is a bit older.
+The fact that many infants are quickly overwhelmed and terrified in crowds is the root cause of their tendency to either act more aggressively or become more reserved.
+Sometimes the youngster is able to keep it together while in the company of the other children, but as soon as the parent comes to fetch him, he starts crying uncontrollably.
+That indicates that it was difficult for him to be in school during that time, and despite the fact that he appeared to be fine to the teachers (in other words, it did not create any problems), he actually had a racing heart rate and high levels of cortisol and other stress hormones, if we had measured them.

 But working parents can shake off their guilt now thanks to a French study that found kids who go to centre-based daycare are better behaved and more cognitively advanced than their peers who stay at home with a parent or caregiver.